PJK/codex/README.md

 ##Development

 CCLI is built using Mechanize, Nokogiri and Trollop.
 The source should be fairly easy to understand.
-If you want to improve/inspect CCLI, the `--debug` flag might be of interest to you -- it will enable extensive logging of program's operations.
+If you want to improve/inspect CCLI, the `--debug` flag might be of interest to you - it will enable extensive logging of program's operations.
 I also highly recommend using Pry for debugging and runtime inspection.
-It will be loaded if `CODEX_DEBUG` environment variable is specified.
+It will be loaded if ```CODE_DEBUG``` environment variable is specified.
 CCLI uses Bundler, therefore you can easily track dependencies, manage revisions and redistribute modifies versions.
 Just see `rake -T`

+##Issues and support

+Please report any issues to https://github.com/PJK/codex/issues.
+If they are reproducible, make sure to include info generated with `--debug`.

 ##Some final notes

 - Each subcommand also takes some options.
 They have to be specified *after* the subcommand.
-Exaple: `codex -g 15 --fetch solution` is wrong and won't work, should be `codex -g 15 solution --fetch`
+Example: `codex -g 15 --fetch solution` is wrong and won't work, should be `codex -g 15 solution --fetch`
 - CCLI won't work with Ruby 1.7 and older
 - There is wealth of flags that modify behaviour of CCLI.
 Use `-h, --help` to your advantage